-- National Academies and the Climate Resilience Toolkit/Climate Explorer - NOAA Digital Coast - NOAA NESDIS 142 Series Regional Climate Trends and Scenarios for the U.S. National Climate Assessment
+- NOAA NESDIS 142 Series Regional Climate Trends and Scenarios for the U.S. National Climate Assessment - NOAA Digital Coast - National Academies and the Climate Resilience Toolkit/Climate Explorer

 • Site and building resilience narratives and/or report

 Was an assessment conducted to gauge the necessity of continuous or rapid recovery of various building functions during and after an extreme event?